Luis Carvajal-Carmona, Ph.D.

 Assistant Project Scientist

 Dennis is a wet-lab immunologist turned computational biologist.
 He joined UC Davis Health as an Assistant Researcher in 2020 and the Carvajal-Carmona lab in 2022.
 His current projects are in the genetic analysis of gastric cancer in Latino populations and the transcriptional analysis of the gastric tissue microenvironment.
-Dennis also works with the Chien Laboratory where he is investigating the effects of germline SNPs on ovarian cancer progression.
-He also is standardizing the often-overlooked patient treatment data from The Cancer Genome Atlas (TGCA) where he is developing a web app to allow treatment-genomic and treatment-outcome associations.
+Dennis also works with Tianhong Li Laboratory investigating computational approaches to precision oncology research with an emphasis in lung cancer.

 Nicole Halmai, Ph.D.